Is Your Company Part of a Controlled Group? You Need to Know or Risk 401(k) Plan Disqualification

 To pass coverage testing, a 401(k) plan must satisfy either the ratio percentage or the average benefit test each year.
 The ratio percentage test is most commonly used.
 To pass this test, the following calculation must equal or exceed 70%:

-- Eligible – employees (including leased employees) who have satisfied the plan’s age and service requirements
+- Eligible – employees (including leased employees) who have satisfied the plan’s eligibility requirements.

 - HCE – any employee with > 5% ownership in any employer of controlled group or income in excess of the HCE threshold during the prior year)